-We are happy to share that we are now associated with Cyber Peace Foundation (CPF) as Knowledge and Resource Portal.
-Under this association, we have started a national Cyber Crime Helpline (details are given at the footer) and recently attended Securing Cyber Space 2018, a conference jointly organized by Policy Perspectives Foundation (PPF) and CPF on September 07, 2018 at India International Centre, New Delhi.
+We recently attended Securing Cyber Space 2018, a conference jointly organized by Policy Perspectives Foundation (PPF) and CPF on September 07, 2018, at India International Centre, New Delhi.
 This post presents some interesting insights gathered by us during the conference.

-A total of five sessions were organized discussing various issues related to the Personal Data Protection Bill, 2018 were discussed.
-A detailed layout of these sessions and their respective panel members is given below.
+A total of five sessions were organized discussing various issues related to the Personal Data Protection Bill, 2018.
+A detailed layout of these sessions and their respective panel members are given below.
 All these sessions were broadcasted live on CPF’s Facebook Page.
 The discussion in each session was followed by a Question & Answer (Q&A) round for the attendees to ask their questions and queries to the panellists of their respective sessions.

 [* This session was organized behind the closed doors and it was not broadcasted live, considering the sensitive nature of issues being discussed.]

 [Name of the panellists highlighted in bold were the moderators for their respective session.]

 Mr PC Haldar, Ex-director, Intelligence Bureau, started the first session of the day by delivering a welcome note for all the attendees.
 He stressed the fact that the discussion on data protection should not be limited to the experts only, it must include the public at large.

 Session – 1: Discussion on Srikrishna Committee Report and draft of Data Protection Bill – what is says, what it misses out and implications thereof